fgeorges/mlproj-web/src/databases.md

 database of another database).

-In those place, you can either put a full database object definition, or rather use a <em>database reference</em>.
+In those place, you can either put a full database object definition, or rather use a *database reference*.
 A database reference is an object containing only one property: `idref` to point to a database by ID, or `nameref` to point to a database by name:

     "schema": {
         "nameref": "@{code}-schema"